 board certification exams.

 You can't officially apply to this selective program until early in your junior year, but your advisor can help you pick the courses that you'll need to complete in order to be eligible.
 The Medical Technology Committee will review your application and determine if you have what it takes to join us.
+Here is a list of current affiliated programs.

 To be accepted, you must have the following: